lecsinchanamn/Experiment-04/README.md

 3. Frequency response shows a stable midband region with a high-frequency roll-off due to parasitic and load capacitances.
 4. Small differential inputs produce clean, linear output without distortion, ensuring proper signal amplification.
 5. Large differential inputs push the amplifier into non-linear operation, causing one branch to dominate and resulting in waveform distortion.

+# CIRCUIT 03
+# Design and analysis CMOS Differential Amplifier (DC Analysis & verify the Saturation Conditions for all MOSFETs)
+# Circuit diogram

+The CMOS differential amplifier is designed using a pair f NMOS transistors (M1 and M2) forming the differential input stage, a PMOS active load (M3 and M4) for high output resistance, and an NMOS current source (M5) providing the tail current.
+The key design objective is to ensure all transistors operate in the saturation region while satisfying the given supply and power constraints.
+1. DC Operating Point:
+   - The tail current (ISS) is set to a value that satisfies the power budget (e.g., 1 mA for a 1.8 mW limit).
+   - Under balanced input conditions, this current splits equally between M1 and M2.
+   - The gate-source voltages of the NMOS input transistors are chosen to keep them ON and in saturation.
+2. Saturation Verification:
+   - NMOS Input Transistors (M1, M2):
+     Condition: VDS ≥ VOV
+     - Ensures proper linear amplification.
+   - NMOS Current Source (M5):
+     Condition: VDS ≥ VOV
+     - Maintains constant tail current, avoiding gain variation.
+3. DC Bias Adjustment:
+   - Tail node voltage is tuned via transistor width adjustment to ensure M5 operates at the edge of saturation.
+   - Gate voltages of PMOS transistors are set to establish the desired output common-mode voltage.
+4. Impact of Non-Idealities:
+   - Finite output resistance of M5 and PMOS load slightly reduces the gain.
+   - Channel length modulation and mobility degradation introduce deviations from theoretical values.
+   - Matching of device sizes ensures balanced current splitting and minimizes offset.
+5. Verification Procedure:
+   - Calculate drain, gate, and source voltages for all transistors.
+   - Check the VDS (NMOS) and VSD (PMOS) against VOV to confirm saturation.